Hannah Arendt: Legacy

 Her life and work is recognized by the institutions most closely associated with her teaching, by the creation of Hannah Arendt Centers at both Bard (Hannah Arendt Center for Politics and Humanities) and The New School, both in New York State.
 In Germany, her contributions to understanding authoritarianism is recognised by the Hannah-Arendt-Institut für Totalitarismusforschung (Hannah Arendt Institute for the Research on Totalitarianism) in Dresden.
 There are Hannah Arendt Associations (Hannah Arendt Verein) such as the Hannah Arendt Verein für politisches Denken in Bremen that awards the annual Hannah-Arendt-Preis für politisches Denken (Hannah Arendt Prize for Political Thinking) established in 1995.
 In Oldenburg, the Hannah Arendt Center at Carl von Ossietzky University was established in 1999, and holds a large collection of her work (Hannah Arendt Archiv), and administers the internet portal HannahArendt.net (A Journal for Political Thinking) as well as a monograph series, the Hannah Arendt-Studien.
-In Italy, the Hannah Arendt Center for Political Studies is situated at the University of Verona for Arendtian studies.
+In Italy, the Hannah Arendt Center for Political Studies is situated at the University of Verona.

-In 2017 a journal, Arendt Studies, was launched to publish articles related to the study of the life, work, and legacy of Hannah Arendt.
-Many places associated with her, have memorabilia of her on display, such as her student card at the University of Heidelberg (see image).
-2006, the anniversary of her birth, saw commemorations of her work in conferences and celebrations around the world.
+In 2017 a journal, Arendt Studies, was launched to publish articles related to the study of her life, work, and legacy.
+Many places associated with her, have memorabilia of her on display, such as her student card at the University of Heidelberg.
+2006, the centennial of her birth, saw commemorations of her work in conferences and celebrations around the world.
+There is also a Hannah Arendt Day (Hannah Arendt Tag) in her birthplace.

-In 2015, the filmmaker Ada Ushpiz produced a documentary on Hannah Arendt, Vita Activa: The Spirit of Hannah Arendt.
-The New York Times designated it a New York Times critics pick.
-Of the many photographic portraits of Arendt, that taken in 1944 by Fred Stein (see image), whose work she greatly admired, has become iconic, and has been described as better known than the photographer himself, having appeared on a German postage stamp.(see image) Among organizations that have recognized Arendt's contributions to civilization and human rights, is the United Nations Refugee Agency (UNHCR).
+Of the many photographic portraits of Arendt, that taken in 1944 by Fred Stein (see image), whose work she greatly admired, has become iconic, and has been described as better known than the photographer himself, having appeared on a German postage stamp.
+Among organizations that have recognized Arendt's contributions to civilization and human rights, is the United Nations Refugee Agency (UNHCR).

-Contemporary interest
+Continuing interest

 The rise of nativism, such as the election of Donald Trump in the United States, and concerns regarding an increasingly authoritarian style of governance has led to a surge of interest in Arendt and her writings, including radio broadcasts and writers, including Jeremy Adelman and Zoe Williams, to revisit Arendt's ideas to seek the extent to which they inform our understanding of such movements, which are being described as "Dark Times".
 At the same time Amazon reported that it had sold out of copies of The Origins of Totalitarianism (1951).
-Michiko Kakutani has addressed what she refers to as "the death of truth".
-In her 2018 book, The Death of Truth: Notes on Falsehood in the Age of Trump, she argues that the rise of totalitarianism has been founded on the violation of truth.
+Michiko Kakutani, in her 2018 book The Death of Truth: Notes on Falsehood in the Age of Trump, argues that the rise of totalitarianism has been founded on the violation of truth.
 She begins her book with an extensive quote from The Origins of Totalitarianism: